sourcecred/docs/docs/beta/cred.md

 Cred is computed by an algorithm.
 The algorithm is open-source, and all of the data and parameters are public.
 This means that Cred scores are transparent: it's always possible to inspect a Cred score and find out how it was computed.
+Cred is also designed to be inspectable: you can determine why a participant has the cred that they do, and what their most valued contributions were.

 ## Calculating Cred